fran-c99/SQL-Portafolio/README.md

 # SQL-Queries

-## Attached to this repository is a portafolio SQL queries practice.
+## Attached to this repository is a portafolio SQL real-world scenario..